 The Department of Chemistry and Biochemistry is approved by the Committee on Professional Training of the American Chemical Society.

 The Chemistry and Biochemistry Department provides high quality programs in both traditional and emerging fields of study which recognize and promote human and intellectual diversity.
-The following undergraduate academic degree programs are offered: Bachelor of Science in Chemistry; Bachelor of Arts in Chemistry; Bachelor of Science in Secondary Education/Chemistry; Bachelor of Science in Biochemistry; Bachelor of Science in Chemical Biotechnology.
+The following undergraduate academic degree programs are offered: Bachelor of Science in Chemistry; Bachelor of Science in Secondary Education/Chemistry; Bachelor of Science in Biochemistry; Bachelor of Science in Chemical Biotechnology.
 The minor in Chemistry program allows students to receive recognition for completing a chemistry program short of a double major.

 The department provides options for students whose interests may range from traditional chemistry fields on the interface between chemistry and biology or that have a health-profession emphasis.